surfliner/surfliner-mirror/comet/README.md

 On Windows, we care going to use Chocolatey.
 The install instructions are here: https://chocolatey.org/install

 `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

+On a Mac, you will also need to install the Command Line Tools for Xcode to support the 'make' command.

+`xcode-select --install`

+On windows.

+`choco install make`

 Now we need to install helm.